MITLibraries/docker-matomo/README.md

 ## Dependencies

 * Deploying this container to AWS requires that the AWS ECR Repository for the container has been created by the [mitlib-tf-workloads-ecr](https://github.com/MITLibraries/mitlib-tf-workloads-ecr) repository.
+* Running this container in AWS requires the [mitlib-tf-workloads-matomo](https://github.com/mitlibraries/mitlib-tf-workloads-matomo) infrastructure repository.
 * Building this container requires access to [Official Docker Matomo](https://hub.docker.com/_/matomo/).

-## Build
+## Dev/Test Build

 Run `make dist-dev` to create a new container tagged as `matomo:latest`.

-## Deploy
+## Dev/Test Deploy

-Run `make publish-dev` to build, tag, and push a container to Dev1 for testing, or open a PR to `main`.
+Run `make publish-dev` to build, tag, and push a container to Dev1 for testing, or open a PR to `main` (a GitHub Action will build, tag, push the container for you).

+## Stage Builds and Promotion to Prod

 Merge a PR to `main` to build, tag, and push the container to Stage-Workloads.
-After merging the PR to `main`, tag a release to promote to production.
+After merging the PR to `main`, tag a release on the `main` branch to promote to production.
+GitHub Actions in this repo will take care of the build, tag, push to Stage and the copy from Stage to Production.

+**Important Note**: There is no automation in GitHub to automatically deploy the new container after it is push to the ECR repository in AWS.
+At this time, the only method to deploy the updated container is to force a new deployment of the Matomo service via the AWS Console.

 ## Implementation notes